 The trail was well-traveled, much more so than our previous two hikes.
 Family groups, fishermen and a group of friends hiking with their dogs—all were headed for Mystic Lake or beyond.
 What we didn’t see were the deer, mountain goats, elk, moose, bear or bighorn sheep that call this part of the Stillwater drainage home.

 Now that we are more experienced Montana hikers, Alan and I always carry bear spray on the trail.
+Need to gear up?
+Check out our favorites at the My Itchy Travel Feet hiking gear shop.

 Once the trail officially entered the Absaroka-Beartooth Wilderness, it began to gain elevation—the trail gains 1200 ft. in all.
 After climbing out of the forest, we looked up to see a series of switchbacks that traversed a boulder field.